deNBI/cloud-user-docs/wiki/Tutorials/Elixir_OIDC/Elixir_AAI_OIDC.md

 - Select *Manage Active Tokens* on the left side

 - In **Access Tokens** you see tokens from all registered clients.
-In our screenshot there is only one active token from the "Bielefeld Openstack Development"  client
+In our screenshot there is only one active token from the "Bielefeld OpenStack Development"  client

-- Copy/paste the token it: `export iam_at={{ ACCESS.TOKEN }}`
+- Copy the token and export it: `export iam_at={{ ACCESS.TOKEN }}`

-- Use the openstack cmdline tools to create an openstack token for further processing.
+- Use the OpenStack cmdline tools to create an OpenStack token for further processing.

 ```~bash
 openstack --os-auth-type v3oidcaccesstoken --os-access-token ${iam_at} \